Volumes soar at Phoenix Mills Ltd counter

-NOCIL Ltd, Lakshmi Machine Works Ltd, City Union Bank Ltd, RHI Magnesita India Ltd are among the other stocks to see a surge in volumes on BSE today, 14 February 2023.
+RHI Magnesita India Ltd, Indiabulls Real Estate Ltd, Glenmark Pharmaceuticals Ltd, Suprajit Engineering Ltd are among the other stocks to see a surge in volumes on NSE today, 14 February 2023.

 Powered by Capital Market - Live News